 It is easy for consumers in financial straits to fall behind on credit card payments.
 If you fall into arrears or default, the creditor may submit the account to a debt collector or bring legal action.
 Credit reporting agencies are notified, which injures your credit rating.
-If you face insurmountable debt, the Law Offices of Cheryl S. Davis, P.C. in El Paso is experienced, knowledgeable and adept in assisting clients navigate their bankruptcy options.
+If you face insurmountable debt, the Law Offices of Cheryl S. Davis, P.C., with offices in El Paso and Irving, is experienced, knowledgeable and adept in assisting clients navigate their bankruptcy options.

 Chapter 13 bankruptcy offers a way to reorganization your financial obligations under court protection.
 It allows a steady wage earner to create a plan making partial repayment to creditors over a three-to-five-year period.
 Another benefit of Chapter 13 is that it allows you to keep your home.
 Meanwhile, you are protected by the automatic stay and the bankruptcy court will discharge your remaining credit card debt once you complete the repayment plan.